WeiSong-bio/parisepigenetics-motif_scan/README.md

 # motif_scan.py

+## A forked version of motif_scan for the UMR7216 organisation

+We will change and improve the code and usage of the initial motif_scan program.

 A Python script for scanning RNA-binding protein motifs in a given set of sequences.
 The PWMs are downloaded from the CISBP website: http://cisbp-rna.ccbr.utoronto.ca/.